Dhiraj Bommadevara

 Dhiraj Bommadevara (born 4 September 2001) is an Indian recurve archer.
-Dhiraj competed at the 2024 Olympics, where he narrowly missed the podium, finishing fourth in the recurve mixed team event after losing the bronze medal match.
+Dhiraj competed at the 2024 Olympics, where he narrowly missed the podium, finishing fourth in the recurve mixed team event.

 Personal life

-Dhiraj is from Vijayawada in Andhra Pradesh.
-His father Bommadevara Shravan Kumar used to be a technical official of the Archery Association of India.
-He studied for a degree at the SRR and CVR Government Degree College, Vijayawada.
-He started archery at the Volga Archery Academy in Vijayawada in 2006.
-He joined Army in 2021 in the rank of Havaldar, after training at the Army Sports Institute in Pune for four years.
-He is backed by Olympic Gold Quest.
+Dhiraj hails from Vijayawada in Andhra Pradesh.
+His father Bommadevara Shravan Kumar used to be a technical official at the Archery Association of India.
+He studied at the SRR and CVR Government Degree College, Vijayawada.
+His archery career began at the Volga Archery Academy in Vijayawada in 2006, under the guidance of Cherukuri Satyanarayana.
+He joined the Indian Army in 2021 as a Havaldar, after training at the ASI in Pune for four years.
+He is backed by the Olympic Gold Quest (OGQ).